elinsoft/FlatCallback/README.md

 	  });

-Note that, exception is fired in each callback , FlatCallback can handle it.
+Note that, when exception is fired in each callback , FlatCallback can handle it.
 And FlatCallback supports map, so callbacks can put/get parameters to/from FlatCallback.